atecon/knn/src/knn_help.md

 A fitted KNN model object stored in a `bundle`.
 The bundle includes the following elements:

 - `depvar`: *string*, The dependent variable used for fitting the model.
+- `ess`: *matrix*, The explained sum of squares for each number of neighbors evaluated (only for regression without cross-validation).
 - `features`: *matrix*, The features used for fitting the model; if `stdize_features` is set to `TRUE`, the features are standardized.
 - `mean_scores`: *matrix*, The mean scores achieved by the model on the validation data for each number of neighbors (only if cross-validation is performed).
 Rows represent the number of neighbors used, and columns represent the scoring metrics.
 - `n_training_sets`: *int*, The number of training sets used for cross-validation (only if cross-validation is performed).